openAgile/CommitStream.Web/doc/planning.md

 # Integration with VersionOne

 The first commercial product to integrate CommitStream is [VersionOne](http://www.versionone.com).
-VersionOne provides agile project management software that teams use to divide work into a series of iterations, broken down most often by Story, Task, Test, and Defect workitems.
+VersionOne provides agile project management software that teams use to divide work into a series of iterations, broken down most often by Epic, Feature, Story, Task, Test, and Defect workitems.

 ## Value proposition